Skip Navigation

 Project Description

-Immediately upon hire, Elford approached the Owner about utilizing innovative supply chain and procurement strategies to offset supply chain disruption due to the global pandemic.
+Upon hire, Elford collaborated with the Owner and Design Team to develop and implement innovative supply chain and procurement strategies to offset the effects of supply chain disruption due to the COVID-19 pandemic.
 Key components of this strategy included utilization of design-assist subcontractors for structural steel, roofing, glass and glazing, drywall systems, mechanical and plumbing systems, and electrical systems.
-This strategy also included the benefits of securing a substantial portion the workforce in the current construction

-market and allowed for a very aggressive pre-purchasing strategy.
+This strategy also included securing a substantial portion the workforce in the construction market and allowed for a very aggressive pre-purchasing strategy, as well as prefabrication efforts including cold formed metal framing, HVAC, and electrical work.
 Key items procured early include glass and glazing components, roofing components, structural steel, prefabricated CFMF panels, all major mechanical equipment, switchgear, and a generator.
+Additionally, the team utilized Dusty the Robot to perform all interior layout activities directly from the BIM model, saving time and increasing accuracy.

 Owner